mitch-cohen/nograb/README.md

-nograb
+nograb (works with JQuery 1.6.4 and higher)
 ======

 JQuery plug-in that replaces img tags with divs to prevent easy download.
+It only works with img tags and not type="image".

 ## Why did I create this?